nattycoder/NASA-SPACE-APPS-CHALLENGE/README.md

 #### 6. ACHIEVEMENTS AND REWARDS
      - Players can earn badges and rewards for completing levels and challenges, encouraging them to learn more about eclipses and progress in the game.

+### LEARNING OUTCOMES
+     - Players will gain an understanding of the mechanics of eclipses, including the role of alignment and eclipse seasons.
+     - Players will learn why eclipses occur and why they are not visible to everyone on Earth at the same time.
+     - Players will be encouraged to explore and learn more about space and astronomy.

+### TARGET AUDIENCE
+     - "Eclipse Explorer" is designed for young learners, including elementary school children and middle school students, to make learning about eclipses engaging and interactive.

+### CONCLUSION
+     - The cosmic dance : eclipse explorer is a fun and educational game that teaches young learners about the fascinating world of eclipses while promoting problem-solving skills and curiosity about space.
+By combining storytelling, interactive gameplay, and
+       educational content, this game aims to make learning about eclipses an awe-inspiring cosmic adventure.